 Employee survey questions to use post-merger or acquisition

-When you’re ready to gather feedback from your employees, the next step is to determine what to ask them.
-Each question you ask sends a signal to people about what matters, and what you might take action on.
-The following questions are ones we at Culture Amp recommend using on your post-merger/acquisition survey, in addition to our employee engagement questions.
+When you’re ready to gather employee feedback, the next step is to determine what to ask them.
+Each question you ask sends a signal to people about what matters and what you might take action on.
+We at Culture Amp recommend using the following questions on your post-merger/acquisition survey and our employee engagement questions.
 Each question category targets a common pain point during times of change.

 A quick note: while we refer to the following as questions, they are read as statements that we ask people to agree or disagree with on a 5-point Likert scale, as seen in the image on the right.

 These questions help to address uncertainty and can give you an idea of whether or not your communication strategy is working.

 Fostering a feeling of connection helps to buffer the possible adverse effects of a merger or acquisition.
-Open-text responses to these questions could reveal people or teams that are doing a great job, who could then become helpful champions and role models during this transition period.
+Open-text responses to these questions could reveal people or teams doing a great job who could become helpful champions and role models during this transition period.